The sharp square function estimate with matrix weight

 \section{Introduction}

 The theory of weights has drawn much attention in recent years.
 In the scalar--valued setting, we say that a non--negative locally integrable function is a dyadic $A_2$ weight iff

 where the supremum runs over dyadic intervals and $\langle \cdot \rangle_I$ returns the average of a function over the interval $I$.
-It is classical that this is the necessary and sufficient condition for dyadic square function, maximal function, Hilbert transform and Calder\'on--Zygmund operators to be bounded in
+It is classical that this is the necessary and sufficient condition for the dyadic square function, maximal function, Hilbert transform and Calder\'on--Zygmund operators to be bounded on

 Partly inspired by applications to PDE, but also interesting in their own right, the precise dependence on the $A_2$ characteristic for the different operators has been under intensive investigation -- these questions became known as $A_2$ conjectures.
 Most such improved estimates came at the cost and benefit of an array of fantastic new ideas and techniques in harmonic analysis.
-The first such example was the sharp weighted estimate of the dyadic square function by Hukovic--Treil--Volberg {\cite{HTV}} followed by the martingale multiplier by Wittwer {\cite{W}}, the Beurling operator by Petermichl--Volberg {\cite{PV}}, the Hilbert and Riesz transforms by Petermichl {\cite{Philbert}} {\cite{Priesz}} and all Calder\'on--Zygmund operators by Hyt\"onen {\cite{HallCZO}}.
+The first such example was the sharp weighted estimate of the dyadic square function by Hukovic--Treil--Volberg {\cite{HTV}} followed by the martingale multiplier by Wittwer {\cite{W}}, the Beurling operator by Petermichl--Volberg {\cite{PV}}, the Hilbert and Riesz transforms by Petermichl {\cite{Philbert, Priesz}} and all Calder\'on--Zygmund operators by Hyt\"onen {\cite{HallCZO}}.
 Somewhat later it has been discovered that many of these estimates can be slightly improved by replacing a half power of these norm estimates by a half power of the smaller $A_{\infty}$ norm, the best estimate $C$ in the inequality